1962 Six Hour Le Mans

 The 1962 Six Hour Le Mans was an endurance motor race for Sports Cars, Sedans and GT cars.
-The event was held at the Caversham circuit in Western Australia, Australia on 3 June 1962.
+The event was held at the Caversham circuit in Western Australia on 3 June 1962.
 There were a total of 31 starters in the race, which was the eighth Six Hour Le Mans.

 The race was won by Derek Jolly and John Roxburgh driving a Lotus 15 Coventry Climax.